lucacrippa88/watson-telegram-bot/README.md

 ### Pro Telegram Watson Assistant integration

-The Node-RED Cloud Foundruy application created on IBM Cloud for this tutorial comes with a Cloudant DB.
+The Node-RED Cloud Foundry application created on IBM Cloud for this tutorial comes with a Cloudant DB.
 Cloudant is an IBM software delivered as a cloud-based service on IBM Cloud, and it is a non-relational (NoSQL) distributed database.
 By using Node-RED Cloudant nodes, you can easily integrate a DB on your application, making your Telegram bot more useful in day-by-day situations: as a customer orders something by iteracting with the bot, the confirmation of the order should be stored into a DB, to be available for check, controls, operations and cancellations.

 #### Step 9 - Save orders on DB
-The first integration between Node-RED Telegram bot is the ability to write customer's orders on the DB.
+The first integration between Node-RED Telegram bot is the ability to save customer's orders on the DB.

 #### Step 10 - Retrieve orders from DB
+The second step is to add the possibility to retrieve customer's orders from the DB.

 #### Step 11 - Retrieve catalog from DB
+Another important feature is the possibility to retrieve the store catalog (available products) from the DB.

 #### Step 11 - Delete orders on DB
+Finally, a customer should be able to delete orders in case of mistakes, from which the feature of the deletion from the DB.

+To be updated!

 ## Full flow